mkalten/reacTIVision/README.md

 You can change this setting by editing or adding the XML tag `<tuio type="udp" host="127.0.0.1" port="3333">` to the configuration.
 Multiple (up to 32) simultaneous TUIO transport options are allowed, the according type options are: udp, tcp, web and flc.

 The `<fiducial amoeba="default" yamaarashi="false" />` XML tag lets you select the default or alternative (small,tiny) *amoeba* fiducial set, or you can point to an alternative `amoeba.trees` file if available.
-You can also additionally enable the new *Yamaarashi* fiducal symbols.
+You can also additionally enable the new (beta) *Yamaarashi* fiducal symbols for testing.

 The **display attribute** defines the default screen upon startup.
 The `<image display="dest" equalize="false" gradient="32" tile="10"/>` lets you adjust the default gradient gate value and tile size. **reacTIVision** comes with an image equalization module,  which in some cases can increase the recognition performance of both the finger and fiducial tracking.
 Within the running application you can toggle this with the `E` key or reset the equalizer by hitting the `SPACE` bar.